chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt1/index.md

 So let’s say you believe me—if the way computers make decisions are intertwined with the decision making processes of people, who makes decisions in private tech?

 The hot topic around the time I entered the field of design was ***who had the authority to implement and sustain design decisions***.
-Designers at the time were suffering from being seen as “just workers”—so leadership would make strategy decisions that would affect design—say, splitting the business into five separate properties and then asking for each of those properties to have their own section of the homepage—and then this decision would trickle down to designers.
+Designers at the time were suffering from being seen as “just workers,” so leadership would make strategy decisions that would affect design—say, splitting the business into five separate properties and then asking for each of those properties to have their own section of the homepage—and then this decision would trickle down to designers.

 ![A screenshot of an old website from 2012; it has a three column layout and a carousel.](demandmedia.png)